 Bengals could trade Tee Higgins if 'numbers are outrageous'

-Bengals could trade Tee Higgins if 'numbers are outrageous' originally appeared on NBC Sports Chicago
+Bengals could trade Tee Higgins if 'numbers are outrageous' originally appeared on NBC Sports Boston

 Oh boy, Cincinnati Bengals wide receiver Tee Higgins could be on the market and Chicago Bears fans think he could be the perfect partner for Justin Fields.